karpathy/nanoGPT/README.md

 # nanoChatGPT

-A crude in-efficient RLHF layer on top of nanoGPT to test an idea I had.
-I have verified it works for a very basic example where you incentivise the network to produce the letter 'z'.
-The motivation was to test out backpropagating through the reward model using Straight-Through Gumbel-Softmax rather than using policy gradient.
+A crude RLHF layer on top of nanoGPT to test an idea I had that you can backpropagate through the reward function rather than use policy gradient.
+I have verified it works for a very basic example where you incentivise the network to produce 'and'.
+The trick is to use the Straight-Through Gumbel-Softmax estimator.

 train.py automatically uses config/config.yaml